sarbis/sarbis-blog/SQLServerDockerMac/SQLServerMac.md

 As I wrote before one of the main reasons of my excitement was the [SQL Operations Studio for macOS](https://docs.microsoft.com/en-us/sql/sql-operations-studio/download) which is a free SQL Server tool that runs natively on Mac OS.
 I find it very good for doing basic everyday tasks (from web developer perspective) because of simplicity and having GUI.

-Before SQL Operations Studio I was using also [mssql extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) which in comparison lacks nicer GUI for switching databases and SQL servers but nevertheless can be handy if you don't have to work often and with many different servers and databases in SQL Server.
-I feel like SQL Operations Studio is a nice alternative for me between comprehensive SQL Server Management Studio and VS Code in terms of provided functionality.
+Before SQL Operations Studio I was sometimes using also [mssql extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) which runs natively on Mac OS but in comparison lacks nicer GUI for switching databases and SQL servers, restoring databases.
+Nevertheless it can be handy if you don't have to work often and with many different servers and databases.
+I feel like SQL Operations Studio is a nice alternative for me between comprehensive SQL Server Management Studio and VS Code in terms of simplicity and functionality features.

 So now we can connect to local SQL Server instance running on Docker by specifying localhost and port number what we specified in our `docker run` command.